GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 ## 1364A.
 XXXXX

-brute force/data structures/number theory/two pointers, 1200, https://codeforces.com/problemset/problem/1364/A
+brute force, data structures, number theory, two pointers, 1200, https://codeforces.com/problemset/problem/1364/A

 Ehab loves number theory, but for some reason he hates the number 𝑥.
 Given an array 𝑎, find the length of its longest subarray such that the sum of its elements **isn't** divisible by 𝑥, or determine that such subarray doesn't exist.